sethlogan3/JFL/README.md

 ## Overview

-JFL is a Java library for the sexual roleplaying website f-list.net, offering features for easy implementation of clients and bots for F-chat, and general access of API endpoint data.
+JFL is a Java library for the online roleplaying website f-list.net, offering features for easy implementation of clients and bots for F-chat, and general access of API endpoint data.

 ##Code Example